CloudDevDan/app-modernization-markmap/README.md

-# 🗺️ Dan’s Microsoft App Modernization Framework Markmap
+# 🗺️ Dan’s Microsoft App Modernization Guidance for Azure Markmap

-Welcome to **Dan’s Microsoft App Modernization Framework Markmap** – a structured, visual reference built on top of Microsoft's official [App Modernization Framework](https://learn.microsoft.com/en-us/azure/app-modernization-guidance/) within the [Azure Cloud Adoption Framework (CAF)](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/).
+Welcome to **Dan’s Microsoft App Modernization Guidance for Azure Markmap** – a structured, visual reference built on top of Microsoft's official [App Modernization Guidance for Azure](https://learn.microsoft.com/en-us/azure/app-modernization-guidance/) within the [Azure Cloud Adoption Framework (CAF)](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/).

 This project helps you visualise how to assess, plan, modernise, and optimise legacy applications using Microsoft technologies – especially within Azure.
 Whether you're dealing with monolithic on-prem systems or scaling modern cloud-native architectures, this map provides a clear, end-to-end structure for transforming your applications with confidence.